Sign Up

 Patient Education

 Men and women should be counseled on the risks of developing breast cancer.
-Awareness is key to prevention.
+Awareness is crucial to prevention.

 Case Study

 A 49-year-old post-menopausal woman had her annual mammogram, which revealed an abnormality in the left breast.
 There were no palpable masses on the clinical breast exam.
-A biopsy revealed a small (0.9 cm) invasive ductal carcinoma with some associated DCIS.
+A biopsy revealed a small (0.9 cm) invasive ductal carcinoma.
 The surgical margins were not clear.
 What are the next steps?

 Local control of the tumor can be achieved by mastectomy.
 It can also be achieved with a lumpectomy or partial mastectomy.
 BCS is used if the margins are clear.
 There must be a unifocal tumor only, not multiple tumors.
 If there are multiple tumors, the patient should have a mastectomy.
-Following healing from surgery, radiation to the remaining breast tissue is often used as an adjuvant therapy administered 5 days a week for 6 weeks.
-Side effects may include fatigue, local swelling, and minor soreness of the breast with associated erythema.
+Following healing from surgery, radiation to the remaining breast tissue is often used as an adjuvant therapy administered five days a week for six weeks.
+Side effects may include fatigue, local swelling, and minor breast soreness with associated erythema.
 If chemotherapy is required, it is performed first, followed by radiation.

 Summary

-Breast cancer is a common cancer diagnosis for women.
-It is the second deadliest cancer for women.
+Breast cancer is a common cancer diagnosis for women and the second deadliest.
 Breast cancer screening is indicated for all women at average risk.
 Those at high risk include women and men with a family history of breast cancer, those over age 50, and women exposed to hormone therapy.
 Screening may start earlier for those at increased risk of breast cancer.
 Men and women should watch for signs and symptoms, including a mass or lump in the breast or chest wall, nipple drainage, redness, swelling, and inflammation.
 Prompt diagnosis and treatment are essential to increase the chances of survival.

 Select one of the following methods to complete this course.